AnitaYCheng/scalifap/src/courses/physics-1.md

 ---
 <p class="center">Taught by {{ instructor }}</p>

+## Overview
+Participants in this summer institute will have the opportunity to meet and learn from others who are developing Advanced Placement Physics programs in their schools.
+Current and aspiring AP&reg; Physics teachers will strengthen their knowledge of the subject, develop laboratory and demonstration materials for use in their own classrooms, become familiar with the AP&reg; Physics program and preview its modified scope and sequence starting in the 2024-25 school year.
+They will come away from the institute with many materials, including the College Board AP&reg; Physics packet (electronic copy), sample course syllabi, and the solutions to the 2026 free response exams.

+Time will be spent working on problem solving techniques and discussing approaches to teaching AP&reg; Physics —including development of a course syllabus and designing labs and assessments that address higher order thinking skills.
+Participants will be given opportunities to work in breakout groups to discuss and present problem solutions and discuss approaches to teaching.
+Materials for AP&reg; Physics 1 will be provided on Google Drive, allowing teachers to select from activities that are most needed for their classrooms.
+Everyone will develop a course plan and timeline—either using their existing syllabus or starting the framework of a new syllabus.

+In advance of the institute, please do the following:
+1. Ask your school AP&reg; Coordinator or other official to authorize your permissions to your AP&reg; course for 2023-24 so you can gain access to AP&reg; Classroom.
+2. [Download a copy](https://apcentral.collegeboard.org/courses/ap-physics-1) to your computer of the Course and Exam Descriptions for the AP&reg; Physics course for which you are preparing

 ## Tentative daily syllabus
 On Day 3 or Day 4, a guest Curriculum Lead from The College Board will be invited for a 30-minute “Ask the Expert” session to answer your questions related to the new CED changes, corrections, and new exam testing format.